-3.1 Smart Meter
+A. Smart Meter

-A Smart Meter is a physical device that is able to measure consumed and produced energy, provide this information to the energy company, and change electricity tariffs according to the signals received.
-In the proposed architecture, the Smart Meter is seen as the component that interacts with the Smart Grid in order to receive the energy prices that are applied by the different energy providers for the same hourly time interval.
-We envision a service, either from the Smart Grid itself or from energy providers, to provide through the Internet the changing energy prices.
-Once the information is received or retrieved (it can be both a pull or push based communication) the Smart Meter component stores the data in the repository through the interaction with the coordinator component.
-The energy measuring functionalities are also provided by the Smart Meter component, however these are obtained by aggregating the single device energy consumption that are available in the repository once measured by the device controller.
+A Smart Meter is a physical device that is able to measure consumed and produced energy, provide this information to the energy metering companies, and change electricity tariffs according to the signals received by the energy companies participating in the smart grid real-time tariff service.
+In the proposed architecture, the Smart Meter is seen as the component that interacts with the smart grid in order to receive the energy prices that are applied by the different energy providers for the same hourly time interval.
+We envision a service, either from the smart grid itself or from energy providers, to provide through the Internet the changing energy prices.
+Once the information is received or retrieved (it can be both a pull-based or push-based communication), the Smart Meter component stores the data in the Repository through the interaction with the Coordinator component.
+The energy measuring functionalities are also provided by the Smart Meter component; however, these are obtained by aggregating the single device energy consumption that is available in the repository once measured by the device controller.
 For the measurement of produced energy, the Smart Meter component can interact with the sensing equipment (either directly or once the production data are published on the Internet or on the Intelligent Building LAN) available in the local energy production units such as photovoltaic panels.
-In this way, it collects the overall amount of produced energy and stores it in the repository through the coordinator component.
-Once the generation and consumption data are available it is then easy for the Smart Meter to provide this information either periodically or upon request to the energy provider for accounting/billing purposes.
+In this way, the meter collects the overall amount of produced energy and stores it in the Repository through the Coordinator component.
+Once the generation and consumption data are available, it is then easy for the Smart Meter to provide this information either periodically or upon request to the energy provider for accounting/billing purposes.
+In the current implementation, we consider one Smart Meter in the office environment.
+However, the proposed architecture supports, with minimal changes, more Smart Meters, for instance, a Smart Meter per office floor, or per section of the building, or even per working business unit.